yochaigal/cairn/adventures/conversions/dogtooth-valley.md

 5 HP, STR 11, DEX 11, WIL 10, bite (d6)
 - Climb walls
 - Web: DEX save or get stuck in a web
-- Silent: if not spotted they suprise the party
+- Silent: if not spotted they surprise the party

 ### Stone ogre
 8 HP, 2 Armor, 10 STR, 6 DEX, 10 WIL, 2 fist (d6+d6)
-- Large cave-dwelling creatures with rock-like skin, attracked to heat and repelled by the cold
+- Large cave-dwelling creatures with rock-like skin, attracted to heat and repelled by the cold
 - Fire/heat attacks are _impaired_
 - Ice/cold attack are _enhanced_